 Once you are happy with this you can start to think about your chosen design.
 I used the internet to find inspiration.
 Last year I printed out the images and cut them out to use as templates but as I had five pumpkins to do this year I felt that this would take up too much time so opted to go freehand.
 I am no artist and I made a lot of mistakes but this is where your pen and baby wipes come in handy.

 Use the pen to do a rough sketch of what you want on the best side of your pumpkin.
-If this goes wrong, simply rub away with your baby wipe– oh the uses these things have!
+If this goes wrong, simply rub away with your soft damp cloth.
 Have another go at your design but don’t panic if it’s not quite right, it will probably alter as you carve anyway.

 I then take my small sharp knife and carefully mark out the shape before I start to cut.
 I know a lot of people use blades and I should really look into this for next year but a small knife can still work a treat.

 As you cut just take your time and be careful.
 It’s tricky when you have small children as they want to join in so if you can give them a few jobs along the way, such as scooping the pumpkins out, choosing a design and giving them a blunt knife to have a go at removing some of the rough areas they will be happy.

 Jake picked his designs on the laptop and then helped me scoop the insides out.

 And here is one of our finished designs.
 You can probably see that it isn’t perfect and a little rough around the edges but just look at how amazing they look as a collection, especially when lit up in the dark.